 The default spacing value for the Object Grid is the last entered value.
-Click on OK.

 Show Tools

 Click on the Show Tools option to display a floating palette of navigation buttons and report objects, as shown.
 Refer to the Defining Report Objects section of this chapter for more details.